-Kelly Ripa & Mark Consuelos Son Michael’s College Professor Played Matchmaker For His Parents 25 Years Ago
+Kelly Ripa & Mark Consuelos’ Son Michael’s College Professor Played Matchmaker For His Parents 25 Years Ago

-Kelly Ripa revealed during a segment of Live With Kelly and Ryan that her son Michael Consuelos’ college professor was the one who initially played matchmaker for herself and husband Mark Consuelos when they worked together on the daytime soap opera All My Children 25 years ago.
+Kelly Ripa revealed during a segment of Live With Kelly and Ryan that her son, Michael Consuelos’, college professor was the one who initially played matchmaker for herself and husband Mark Consuelos when they worked together on the daytime soap opera All My Children 25 years ago.

 The ironic twist was revealed when Kelly spoke about a film class Michael is taking at New York University, where he is studying the genre as his major on the daytime talk show.
 The Inquisitr recently reported that Kelly posted a photo of herself and her handsome son to Instagram, revealing they were working together on the project for his class where Kelly is listed as a producer.